shinken-solutions/shinken/doc/source/05_thebasics/configure-shinken.rst

 Removing unused configurations
 -------------------------------

-The sample shinken-specific.cfg file has all possible modules in addition to the basic daemon declarations.
+The sample shinken.cfg file has all possible modules in addition to the basic daemon declarations.

-  - Backup your shinken-specific.cfg file.
+  - Backup your shinken.cfg file.
   - Delete all unused modules from your configuration file
   - Ex.
 If you do not use the openldap module, delete it from the file

 This will make any warnings or errors that show up in your log files more pertinent.
 This is because the modules, if declared will get loadedup even if they are not use in your Modules declaration of your daemons.

-If you ever lose your shinken-specific.cfg, you can simply go to the shinken github repository and download the file.
+If you ever lose your shinken.cfg, you can simply go to the shinken github repository and download the file.

 Launch all daemons